remuechat/Quiz-App-by-Group-C/README.md

 THIS SOFTWARE HAS NO LICENSE.

-|| ArthurTheRetrograde™ and the Authors on behalf of Mindanao State University - College of Education Training Department
+|| ArthurTheRetrograde and the Authors on behalf of Mindanao State University - College of Education Training Department